 That's a lot of activities, what do I need to do to complete them?
 And what do I get?

-Daily Heroic Story Missions—These are the Heroic (read as hard mode) versions of missions you encountered throughout the story.
+Daily Heroic Story Missions - These are the Heroic (read as hard mode) versions of missions you encountered throughout the story.
 As they are of a higher difficulty, you get better gear.
-There will be two opportunities a week to earn Daily Powerful Gear from these missions and a further piece of Powerful Gear for completing three in total.
-Even when you have finished these goals, you are still rewarded with a piece of gear upon completion, but it won’t increase your overall Power Level.
+There will be two opportunities a week to earn Legendary Gear from these missions and a further piece of Legendary Gear for completing three in total.
+Even when you have finished these goals, you are still rewarded with a piece of gear upon completion, but it won't increase your overall Power Level.

-The Reckoning—As one of the additions in the Season of the Drifter, the Reckoning primarily focussed on wave based PvE objectives.
+The Reckoning - As one of the additions in the Season of the Drifter, the Reckoning primarily focused on wave based PvE objectives.
 Players were tasked with completing one of three difficulties in a wave based dash to the finish environment.
-If you’re interested in chaining together kills under pressure, this is definitely the game mode for you.
+If you're interested in chaining together kills under pressure, this is definitely the game mode for you.
 As an added bonus, if you are able to offer specific motes before entering the arena, you will enter special legendary gear that has bonus perks specifically for Gambit Prime.

 So basically, there's a lot of PvE events and just enough PvP events in there to keep players invested.
 Each type of activity has its own specific rewards and with every season Bungie have started to introduce pinnacle weapons that encourage players to tackle each of these modes in different ways to unlock exclusive weapons.